lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 $$L = A + D + S$$

 In fact, those components are indeed colours, that is the colour components that each light component contributes to.
 This is due to the fact that light components will not only provide a degree of intensity but it can modifiy the colour of model.
 In our fragment shader we just need to multiply that light colour by the original fragment colour \(obtained from a texture or a base colour\).

 We can assign also different colours, for the same materials, that will be used in the ambient, diffuse and specular components.
 Hence, these components will be modulated by the colours associated to the material.
 If the material has a texture, we will simply use a single texture for each of the components.

-So the final colour will be, for a non textured material: $$L = A * ambientColour + D * diffuseColour + S * specular Colour$$.
+So the final colour for a non textured material will be: $$L = A * ambientColour + D * diffuseColour + S * specular Colour$$.

+And the final colour for a textured material will be:

+$$L = A*textureColour + D* textureColour + S * textureColour$$

 ## Ambient Light component